oapicf/pinterest-sdk/clients/powershell/generated/docs/LeadAdsApi.md

 $Configuration.AccessToken = "YOUR_ACCESS_TOKEN"

 $AdAccountId = "MyAdAccountId" # String | Unique identifier of an ad account.
-$PageSize = 56 # Int32 | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25)
 $Bookmark = "MyBookmark" # String | Cursor used to fetch the next page of items (optional)
+$PageSize = 56 # Int32 | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. (optional) (default to 25)

 # Get lead ads subscriptions
 try {
-    $Result = Invoke-AdAccountsSubscriptionsGetList -AdAccountId $AdAccountId -PageSize $PageSize -Bookmark $Bookmark } catch {
+    $Result = Invoke-AdAccountsSubscriptionsGetList -AdAccountId $AdAccountId -Bookmark $Bookmark -PageSize $PageSize } catch {
     Write-Host ("Exception occurred when calling Invoke-AdAccountsSubscriptionsGetList: {0}" -f ($_.ErrorDetails | ConvertFrom-Json))
     Write-Host ("Response headers: {0}" -f ($_.Exception.Response.Headers | ConvertTo-Json))